Biont/sway-launcher-desktop/README.md

 ## Installation

-Make sure you have `fzf` installed and download this repository.
+Make sure you have `fzf` and `awk` installed and download this repository.
+To be precise, the script specifically depends on GNU awk (`gawk`) so check what flavour your distribution provides.

 Arch Linux users can also grab it from the AUR (thanks @turtlewit)

 * [sway-launcher-desktop](https://aur.archlinux.org/packages/sway-launcher-desktop/)